 Core Topic Sessions

-Our core topic sessions are when faculty and guest lecturers that are experts in their field come and present the core didactic curriculum to our resident physicians.
+Our core topic sessions are presentations by faculty and guest lecturers who are experts in their field.
 These sessions repeat every 18 months, allowing for education on the material twice during residency.
-Our core didactic curriculum is continuously reappraised and adjusted based on emerging topics in Family Medicine, comprehensive review of training exam scores, and resident feedback.
+Our core didactic curriculum is continuously reappraised and adjusted based on emerging topics in family medicine, comprehensive review of training exam scores and resident feedback.

 Journal Club

-Along with learning from our excellent faculty members, residents also learn how to assimilate and critically appraise new and emerging research through our regular journal club sessions.
+Along with learning from our faculty members, residents also learn how to critically appraise new and emerging research through journal club sessions.
 These sessions are resident led and include a faculty moderator.

 Case Presentations